 In toothpaste, no.

 But water fluoridation is a public health measure that continues to be the subject of controversy and heavy debate.
 Although many health organizations support this, some argue that this practice is inappropriate and equates to mass medication.

 Is Fluoride Bad For Your Brain?

-The hippocampus is the structure in the brain that helps form memories.
 And problems with this part of the brain leads to learning difficulties and memory formation in several animal studies (Jiang et al., 2014).

 This is why people jump to the conclusion that fluoride is bad for your brain.

 But remember that the studies are based on work with animals and the link to issues in human brains are still inconclusive.

 Is Fluoride Bad For Babies?

 Fluoride is an effective way to prevent and even reverse the first signs of tooth decay.

 Groups like ADA (American Dental Association) recommend brushing teeth and visiting the dentist from age 1.